I Need Help! Evaluating LLM's Ability to Ask for Users' Support: A Case Study on Text-to-SQL Generation: Abstract

 \section{Abstract}

-In this study, we explore the proactive ability of LLMs to seek user support, using text-to-SQL generation as a case study.
-We propose metrics to evaluate the trade-off between performance improvements and user burden, and investigate whether LLMs can determine when to request help and examine their performance with varying levels of information availability.
-Our experiments reveal that without external feedback, many LLMs struggle to recognize their need for additional support.
-Our findings highlight the importance of external signals and provide insights for future research on improving support-seeking strategies.
+This study explores the proactive ability of LLMs to seek user support.
+We propose metrics to evaluate the trade-off between performance improvements and user burden, and investigate whether LLMs can determine when to request help under varying information availability.
+Our experiments show that without external feedback, many LLMs struggle to recognize their need for user support.
+The findings highlight the importance of external signals and provide insights for future research on improving support-seeking strategies.
+Source code: \url{https://github.com/appier-research/i-need-help}.